ankishb/ankishb.github.io/_posts/2019-06-12-STL-container-summary-with-time-complexity.md

 tags: STL-container time-complexity c++
 ---

-This is a brief summary of the containers in the Standard Template Library.
-It deliberately sacrifices completeness for simplicity.
-Information is also available on the iterators and algorithms.
+It is a brief summary and syntax of STL containers and algorithms.

-Two excellent texts on the STL are:

-    The STL Tutorial and Reference Guide by Musser, Derger and Saini Generic Programming and the STL by Matthew Austern

-The containers described below are:
+## Containers

-    vectors
+- vectors
-    lists
+- lists
-    deques
+- deques
-    stacks
+- stacks
-    queues
+- queues
-    priority queues
+- priority queues
-    sets and multisets
+- sets and multisets
-    maps and multimaps
+- maps and multimaps

 ---
-# Vector
+## Vector

-`#include <vector>`

 #### Constructors

-Syntax | Detail | Time Complexity
+Syntax | Detail | Time-Comp
 --- | --- | ---
 vector<T> v | 	Make an empty vector. |	O(1)
 vector<T> v(n) | 	Make a vector with N elements. |	O(n)